-You set the transmit and receive speed on the modem using the TX/RX wire pair.
+You set the transmit and receive speed on the modern using the TX/RX wire pair.
 The DCE transmits on RX and receives on TX.
-The speeds at which the two devices are communicating on the EIA/TIA-232 connection must be the same.
-If there is a speed mismatch, either garbage or nothing appears on the screen when you dial into the modem.
+The speeds at which the two devices are communicating on the RS-232 must be the same.
+If there is a speed mismatch, either garbage or nothing appears on the screen when dialing into the modem.